Vision- 'Empowering Connected Lifelong Learners'

 The New Zealand Curriculum (NZC) is effectively implemented through our local personalised Churton Park Curriculum.

-The integration of ICT across the curriculum is well established, with 1:1 access to computers in Blake Team (Yr4-6) and a range of devices available in Hillary team (Yr1-3).
+The integration of ICT across the curriculum is well established, with 1:1 access to computers in Yr4-6 and a range of devices available in Yr1-3.
 We have developed a very comprehensive digital learning programme for all our students, as we recognise this will be vital preparation for students’ full involvement in the world they are / will be part of.

-Understanding and applying a growth mindset to all learning is a focus that is developed and explored across all year levels, so that our students know that it’s OK to take a risk and make a mistake; in fact that helps us all with learning (see growth mindset).
+Understanding and applying a growth mindset to all learning is a focus that is developed and explored across all year levels, so that our students know that it’s OK to take a risk and make a mistake; in fact that helps us all with learning.

 Physical Activity is embraced and promoted within the school, alongside competitiveness and sportsmanship.
 These programmes allow students to build skills and interests.

-In every area of learning, we encourage our students to put into action our school values.
+In every area of learning, we encourage our students to put into action our school values (Respect, Resilience, Success, Hauora & Fun).